segmentio/segment-docs/src/connections/destinations/catalog/topsort/index.md

 ### Intro to Topsort Events

-This destination will help you track the 3 main events Topsort needs to serve the most relevant ads and accomplish attribution for sponsored listings: `impressions`, `clicks` and `purchases`.
+This destination helps you track the 3 main events Topsort needs to serve the most relevant ads and accomplish attribution for sponsored listings: `impressions`, `clicks` and `purchases`.
 Here is an explanation of what each one of these means to Topsort:

 1. **Impression**: Every time a user sees a promoted product in a listing page (PLP) or section.
 2. **Click**: If the user then clicks or adds the promoted product to a cart, then a `click` should be triggered.